Health and Healthcare; When Health Fails, Healthcare Steps In To Help

-Who needs healthcare and why do they ever need it?
+Who needs healthcare?
+Why do they need it?

 My parents loved and cared for their only child through her health struggles.
 That isn’t unusual.
 Parents care for their children, that’s what parents do.
 They have worldwide for centuries.
 Halfway through my seventeen year, my dear parents got shocking news.

-“It’s difficult for me to say this.
+“It’s difficult to say this.
 Your spinal tap fluid we took two weeks ago came back from Pittsburgh Diagnostic Lab.”

 He hesitated for a few seconds.
 Then in his gentle doctor voice said,

 “You have Multiple Sclerosis.“

 Dr. Thomas Dugan, Nueropsychologist, told us that sweltering mid-July day in Johnstown, Pennsylvania.
 He looked at me with compassion as he spoke.

 What we heard wasn’t a joke, either.
 Doctor Dugan looked serious.
 His face registered concern.
 None of us had ever heard of Multiple Sclerosis.
 When Mother started crying while dad looked stoic, my thoughts wandered.

 Not too much though.
 Recent high school graduate emotions lingered making me a happy camper.
 Thoughts of college in a month raced through my mind.